-The benefit of this Sling is the extra width of the leg section used under the thighs.
+The benefit of the RPH Keyhole Double Amputee Sling is the extra width of the leg section used under the thighs.
 This gives extra support when lifting.
-A special Leg Loop allows one of the Leg Sections to thread through the Leg Loop’ to help keep Leg Sections together when lifting.
+A special Leg Loop allows one of the Leg Sections to thread through the Leg Loop to help keep the Leg Sections together when lifting.

 This Sling has been beneficial to many single and double amputees, but it is important to test the Sling on individual patients to ensure that they will be safely lifted.